 In accordance with Section 601(d) of the Social Security Act as added by Section 5001 of the Cares Act, In-Home Supports may be authorized in an acute care hospital to meet the needs of the service recipient that are not met through the provision of hospital services and/or to ensure the smooth transitions between acute care settings and home and community-based setting and to preserve the service recipient's functions.
-This service will not be authorized to substitute services that the hospital is obligated to provide under Federal or State law
+This service will not be authorized to substitute services that the hospital is obligated to provide under Federal or State law.
+(See Provider Manual for additional guidance)

-- In-Home Support service is limited to a total of 300 hours per month per participant regardless of the delivery method unless an exception is approved by the DD Section. - In- Home Supports may not be provided by primary caregiver, legally responsible person, or legal guardian. - IHS may not be provided to a group of participants or in a facility-based setting (i.e. day habilitation, daycare, school). - IHS cannot be authorized or provided when Part B services of IDEA are offered through the North Dakota Department of Public Instruction as indicated in the participants active IEP or when the participant is receiving home schooling. - IHS cannot be provided for the purposes of administering a specialized curriculum or service that is not specifically authorized on the participant's service plan (ISP section of the plan). - An IHS participant can be authorized to receive both provider managed and self-directed at the same time but cannot be furnished or billed at the same time of day.
-The authorized amounts are not transferable between the different service delivery methods (i.e self-directed, provider managed). - For families who have more than one participant in the household receiving this service, each participant's individual needs are evaluated by the Team to determine if the total number of hours and staff can be combined to still ensure each participant's health and safety.

-- In-Home Support payments will not be made for the routine care and supervision which would be expected to be provided by a family for activities or supervision for which a payment is made by a source other than Medicaid. - IHS cannot be authorized on the individual service plan with Residential Habilitation, Independent Habilitation or Adult Foster Care. - In-Home Support cannot be provided in a Family Care Option setting but may be authorized in the natural family home when the participant is present, and the requirements are met. - In-Home Support service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
-These services include Medicaid State Plan Services, Extended Home Health Care, Parenting Support, Behavioral Consultation, Day Habilitation, Homemaker services, Prevocational Services, Small Group Employment Supports, Respite, or Individual Employment. - In-Home Support service cannot duplicate services provided under any other service in the waiver. - This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.
+- In-Home Support service is limited to a total of 300 hours per month per participant regardless of the delivery method unless an exception is approved by the DD Section. - In- Home Supports may not be provided by primary caregiver, legally responsible person, or legal guardian. - IHS may not be provided to a group of participants or in a facility-based setting (i.e. day habilitation, daycare, school). - IHS cannot be authorized or provided when Part B services of IDEA are offered through the North Dakota Department of Public Instruction as indicated in the participants active IEP or when the participant is receiving home schooling. - An IHS participant can be authorized to receive both provider managed and self-directed at the same time but cannot be furnished or billed at the same time of day.
+The authorized amounts are not transferable between the different service delivery methods (i.e self-directed, provider managed). - For families who have more than one participant in the household receiving this service, each participant's individual needs are evaluated by the Team to determine if the total number of hours and staff can be combined to still ensure each participant's health and safety. - In-Home Support payments will not be made for the routine care and supervision which would be expected to be provided by a family for activities or supervision for which a payment is made by a source other than Medicaid. - IHS cannot be authorized on the individual service plan with Residential Habilitation, Independent Habilitation or Adult Foster Care. - In-Home Support cannot be provided in a Family Care Option setting but may be authorized in the natural family home when the participant is present and the requirements are met. - In-Home Support service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
+These services include Medicaid State Plan_Services, Extended Home Health Care, Parenting Support, Behavioral Consultation, Day Habilitation, Homemaker services, Prevocational Services, Small Group Employment Supports, Respite, or Individual Employment. - In-Home Support service cannot duplicate services provided under any other service in the waiver. - This service is limited to additional services not otherwise covered under the state plan, including EPSDT, but consistent with waiver objectives of avoiding institutionalization.